SIMBAChain/hardhat/README.md

 ### deletecontract

-This command allows the user to delete contract designs from their organisation.
+This command allows the user to delete contract designs from their SIMBA  Chain organisation.
 This command can be run with an optional 'id' parameter to delete a single contract, or it can be run without any parameters, which will allow the user to choose from prompts which contract designs they want to delete.
 To run with the 'id' parameter:

 ```
 $ npx hardhat simba deletecontract --id <your contract design_id>
 ```

-To run without parameters:
+To run without parameters, and then choose from prompts:

 ```
 $ npx hardhat simba deletecontract